Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 Monument in Buenos Aires (Argentina, 2012).

-Park named after Ho Chi Minh City (since the 1960s) and the youth football championship.
+Park them.
+Ho Chi Minh (since the 1960s) and the youth football championship.
 Ho Chi Minh in Santiago (Chile).

-Ho Chi Minh is depicted on the obverse of all Vietnamese polymer banknotes of the latest series, as well as the commemorative banknote dedicated to the 50th anniversary of the Bank of Vietnam, issued in 2001.
+Ho Chi Minh is depicted on the front side of all Vietnamese polymer banknotes of the latest series, as well as a commemorative banknote dedicated to the 50th anniversary of the Bank of Vietnam, issued in 2001.

 Chilean poet Victor Jara dedicated the song "El derecho de vivir en paz" to Ho Chi Minh

-In 1971, German composer Günther Cohan wrote the cantata “The Testament of Ho Chi Minh” (German: Das Testament von Ho chi Minh).
+In 1971, the German composer Günther Kohan wrote the cantata "The Testament of Ho Chi Minh" (German: Das Testament von Ho chi Minh).

 (real name - Nguyen Tat Ghanh)